ksanu1998/beaverpy/README.md

 * `MaxPool2D` currently supports `stride`, `padding`, `dilation`, and `return_indices` options
 * `Conv2D` is tested for correctness with `torch.nn.functional.conv2d` - test code is included in the notebook and as standalone scripts
 * `MaxPool2D` is tested for correctness with `torch.nn.MaxPool2d` - test code is included in the notebook and as standalone scripts
+* `ReLU` is tested for correctness with `torch.nn.ReLU` - test code is included in the notebook and as standalone scripts
 * Users can take a glance through the notebooks to gain an overview of the logic - code is not optimized

 ### How to use